josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 * [developing a risk prediction model for pancreatic cancer using electronic health records](publication/ejc-pdac/pdac)

-I spent the summer of 2020 as an intern with the SysML team at Facebook AI Research.
-Prior to that, I spent the summer of 2018 (as an intern) and the fall of 2018 (as a part-time research collaborator) with the Probability team at Facebook.
+Before my PhD, I obtained an M.S. in Computer Science (NYU) and a B.A. in Economics (University of Pennsylvania).
+I have had the opportunity of working (both as an intern and full-time employee) across technology and finance companies, in a variety of roles.

-Before coming to MIT, I completed my M.S. in Computer Science at NYU, where I worked with Dennis Shasha on implementing AQuery, an optimizing compiler for order-related database queries.
-Before that, I worked for Morgan Stanley as part of the housing and mortgage research group.
-I graduated with a B.A. in Economics from University of Pennsylvania in 2011.
 I'm originally from San José, Costa Rica.